-My work is often about girl culture, growing up, transition and choosing one's identity.
-In Derby Dolls, these issues are explored through the diverse group of girls drawn to junior roller derby, trying out for and playing on Los Angeles' Junior Derby Dolls teams.
+My work is often about growing up, transition and choosing one's identity.
+In Derby Dolls, I have explored these issues over several years, creating portraits of the diverse group of girls, ages 8 to eighteen, drawn to junior roller derby, as they practice and compete on various Junior Derby teams.
 In this alternative sport, girls find their power, and all body types are celebrated.
-It is thrilling to watch and be a part of this community.
+It is thrilling to watch and be a part of this community, and to see these girls grow up over the course of this project.

 Sounds of my Childhood